cvansteenburg/odmantic/docs/fields.md

 ### Unique fields

-In the same way, you can define unique constrains on a single field by using the `unique` argument of the [Field][odmantic.field.Field] descriptor.
+In the same way, you can define unique constraints on a single field by using the `unique` argument of the [Field][odmantic.field.Field] descriptor.
 This will ensure that values of this fields are unique among all the instances saved in the database.